 Since I was kindly gifted my Ergobaby carrier I am planning on doing lots of trekking with baby Isla and I can’t think of a more spectacular place to do it than in Hawaii!
 This weeks’ guest post comes to you from Michelle at Maps and Muses and she has definitely got me wanted to put my hiking boots on!

 Hawaii is definitely one of the most naturally beautiful places I have ever visited.
 Recently I traveled to the island of Oahu, which is home to the state capital, Honolulu.
 Oahu is absolutely gorgeous!
 Everywhere you turn is a new stunning view.
 The sun shining down on the majestic green covered mountains is enough to take your breath away.
-Take advantage of all the beautiful nature Hawaii has to offer, get out of your hotel, lace up those hiking shoes, and hit up the best Oahu hiking trails.
+Take advantage of all the beautiful nature Hawaii has to offer, get out of your hotel, pack your hiking and camping essentials, and hit up the best Oahu hiking trails.

 The Best Oahu Hiking Trails